Wednesday, May 24, 2023

 Kewadin Casino in Sault Ste Marie, Michigan

-Day 5: May 18,
+Day 5: May 18, Thursday

-Ate breakfast at the hotel then boarded the bus and across the Mackinaw Bridge to Mackinaw to visit Colonial Michilimackinac Fort.
-We walked through the historic fort a visit from the past life of a soldier.
+I ate breakfast at the hotel, then boarded the bus and went across the Mackinaw Bridge to Mackinaw to visit Colonial Michilimackinac Fort.
+We walked through the historic fort, a visit to the past life of a soldier.

 Stopping to take pictures of markers of Michigan's First Jewish Settlers, Fort Michilimackinac, flags of Michilimackinac, Welcome to Colonial Michilimackinac, Crossroads of the Fur Trade, The Community outside the Walls: Suburbs of Michilimackinac, Bateau, Using the land, Encampment at Pequodenonge, The Anishnaabek, Anishnaabek Home, Michilimackinac State Park & Fort Michilimackinac.